-Many toxic pollutants are colorless, odorless, and not well monitored, making them less salient than other negative externalities.
-Thus, it is valuable to contrast housing prices with health outcomes, which should immediately respond to changes in plant activity.
-We find that the incidence of low birthweight increases by roughly 3 percent within 1 mile of operating toxic plants, with comparable magnitudes between 0 and 0.5 miles and 0.5 and 1 miles.
-Like the housing price impacts, the impacts on infant birthweight appear to be highly localized, with no impact beyond one mile.
+outcomes, which should immediately respond to changes in plant activity.
+We find that the incidence of low birth weight increases by roughly 3% within one mile of operating toxic plants, with comparable magnitudes between 0 and 0.5 miles and 0.5 and 1 miles.
+Using an estimate of the monetary costs of low birth weight, these estimates imply an external cost of \$4,500 annually per plant.
+The estimated health impacts also appear to be highly localized, with no impact beyond one mile.

-We believe our study is the first large-scale empirical analysis of the external costs of toxic plants.5 The availability of 1,600 plant openings and closings allows us to begin to characterize the heterogeneity of effects across plants.
+We believe our study is the first large-scale empirical analysis of the external costs of toxic plants.6 This large scale allows us to begin to characterize the heterogeneity of effects across plants.
 In additional results, we stratify plants by size, the amount and toxicity of emissions, and local demographic characteristics and find that the housing price and health impacts are experienced broadly across different types of plants.
 There is some evidence that housing price responses are stronger in lower income communities, whereas the estimated health effects are relatively uniform across plant and community types.

-The rest of the paper proceeds as follows: Section I presents an analytical framework which helps motivate the empirical analysis.
-Section II discusses the data, and Section III discusses the research design.
-Sections IV and V outline the econometric specifications and results for housing values and infant health respectively.
-Finally, Section VI interprets the results, and Section VII concludes.
+The rest of the paper proceeds as follows: Section 2 presents an analytical framework which helps motivate the empirical analysis.
+Section 3 discusses the data, and Section 4 discusses the research design.
+Sections 5 and 6 outline the econometric specifications and results for housing values and infant health respectively.
+Finally, Section 7 interprets the results and 8 concludes.

-I. Conceptual Framework for the Incidence of Toxic Plant Openings
+2. Conceptual Framework for the Incidence of Toxic Plant Openings

-To motivate our empirical strategy, we outline a partial equilibrium model of housing incidence in the context of toxic plant externalities.
-A local economy consists of a continuum of agents of measure one (denoted L) who choose to live in one of two locations $g \in \{N, F\}$; some choose to live near a plant (g = N) and others choose to live further away from a plant (g = F), but in the same local labor market.
+To motivate our empirical strategy, we outline a partial equilibrium model of housing incidence in the context of toxic plant externalities.7 A local economy consists of a continuum of agents of measure one (denoted L) who choose to live in one of two locations $g \in \{N, F\}$; some choose to live near a plant (g = N) and others choose to live further away from a plant (g = F), but in the same local labor market.
 Toxic plant activity is assumed to generate local economic benefits for both sets of residents in the form of wage income, w.
 Wages are assumed to be an exogenous function of local productivity and are the same across groups.
 Residents in each location enjoy location-specific amenities net of any housing costs, A_g , associated with their location.
 Lastly, each resident i has some idiosyncratic preference for both locations, ε{ig} , representing heterogeneity in the valuation of local amenities.
-The ε{ig} s are independently and identically distributed across individuals and assumed to possess a continuous multivariate distribution with mean zero.
+The ε{ig} 's are independently and identically distributed across individuals and assumed to possess a continuous multivariate distribution with mean zero.

-5Studies of individual plants include the studies by C. Arden Pope mentioned above, as well as Blomquist (1974), Nelson (1981), and Kiel and McClain (1995).
+6 Studies of individual plants include the studies by C. Arden Pope mentioned above, as well as Blomquist (1974), Nelson (1981), and Kiel and McClain (1995).
 For studies of multiple plants see, e.g., Bui and Mayer (2003) and Davis (2011).

-6The results from this partial equilibrium exercise generalize into a model of general equilibrium of the sort found in Kline (2010) and Moretti (2011).
+7 The results from this partial equilibrium exercise generalize into a model of general equilibrium of the sort found in Kline (2010) and Moretti (2011).
 These models are themselves generalizations of the canonical models of Rosen (1974) and Roback (1982).

 An individual seeks to maximize utility by choosing over locations where v_g represents mean utility in location g.
 Individuals will locate in whichever community yields the highest utility.
 Without heterogeneity in locational preferences, all individuals will locate in the community that offers the highest amenities.
 With heterogeneity in tastes, individuals in location N will have $v_N - v_F > \epsilon{iF} - \epsilon{iN}$.
-Define the distribution function $\eta_i \equiv \epsilon{iF} - \epsilon{iN}$ by $G(\cdot)$.
+Define the distribution function $\eta_i \equiv \epsilon{iF} - \epsilon{iN}$ by G(.).
 Then, $L_N \equiv \Pr(\eta_i < v_N - v_F)$ is the measure of individuals in location N.